Solomon Kane: Sculptures, toys, and miniatures

 The Figures Toy Company created a toy action figure for Solomon Kane in 2014.
 This 8 inch figure includes a hat, sword and flintlock pistol.

 Randy Bowen Designs created a cold cast bronze sculpture of Solomon Kane in 1998.
 It is based on the image from Robert E. Howard's "The Savage Tales of Solomon Kane".
 The statue 1/9th scale is fully painted.
 The sculpture comes with interchangeable hands, either holding a sword or the Staff of Solomon stick.
 It comes on a black display base and is numbered from a limited edition run of 550.

 Copyright and trademark

-Trademark on the name Solomon Kane and the names of Robert E. Howard's other principal characters are claimed by Paradox Entertainment of Stockholm, Sweden, through its US subsidiary Paradox Entertainment Inc. Paradox also claims copyrights on the stories written by other authors under license from Solomon Kane Inc. Since Robert E. Howard published his Solomon Kane stories at a time when the date of publication was the marker, the owners had to use the copyright symbol, and they had to renew after a certain time to maintain copyright, the exact status of all of Howard's Solomon Kane works are in question.
+Trademark on the name Solomon Kane and the names of Robert E. Howard's other principal characters are claimed by Paradox Entertainment of Stockholm, Sweden, through its US subsidiary Paradox Entertainment Inc. Paradox also claims copyrights on the stories written by other authors under license from Solomon Kane Inc. Since Robert E. Howard published his Solomon Kane stories at a time when the date of publication was the marker, the owners had to use the copyright symbol, and they had to renew after a certain time to maintain copyright, the exact status of many of Howard's Solomon Kane works are in question.
+However, as the first three stories were published before 1930, they are unambiguously in the public domain in the United States.

-Project Gutenberg, for example, holds only some of Robert E. Howard's stories (none of which include Solomon Kane) while Project Gutenberg Australia has a more complete selection, implying that the stories are unambiguously free from copyright under Australian law, while the possibility of copyright renewal disbars many from Project Gutenberg's inclusion criteria in the United States.
+Project Gutenberg, for example, holds only some of Robert E. Howard's stories while Project Gutenberg Australia has a more complete selection, implying that the stories are unambiguously free from copyright under Australian law, which only lasts 50 years after the author's death, while the possibility of copyright renewal disbars many from Project Gutenberg's inclusion criteria in the United States.

 Subsequent stories written by other authors are subject to the copyright laws of the relevant time.